Extraordinary attack on judiciary: Congress on Dhankhar's Kesavananda Bharati case verdict remarks | Politics

 Dhankhar's virtual censure of the judiciary had come following the apex court's remarks on the issue of the collegium system.

-Addressing the 83rd All India Presiding Officers Conference in Jaipur Wednesday, the RS Chairman, who has criticised in and outside the House the striking down of the National Judicial Appointments Commission (NJAC) Act by the apex court, said that it was ''a scenario perhaps unparalleled in the democratic history of the world.'' ''The executive is ordained to be in compliance with the constitutional prescription emanating from Parliament.
+Addressing the 83rd All India Presiding Officers Conference in Jaipur Wednesday, the RS Chairman, who has criticised in and outside the House the striking down of the National Judicial Appointments Commission (NJAC) Act by the apex court, said that it was ''a scenario perhaps unparalleled in the democratic history of the world.'' ''The executive is ordained to comply with the constitutional prescription emanating from Parliament.
 It was obligated to adhere to the NJAC.
-Judicial verdict cannot run it down,'' he had said.
+The judicial verdict cannot run it down,'' he had said.

 His statement came in the backdrop of a raging debate on the issue of appointment to the higher judiciary with the government questioning the current Collegium system and the Supreme Court defending it.